davdma/floodmaps/src/floodmaps/sampling/README.md

 </p>

 The method for data collection is as follows:
 * Flood events are identified through high precipitation cells in the PRISM dataset from August 2016 onward.
-For cells that meet or exceed a specified precipitation threshold, the specific date, time, and georeferenced coordinates are then used to search for Sentinel-2 captures through Copernicus data providers (e.g. Planetary Computer or AWS).
+For cells that meet or exceed a specified precipitation threshold, the specific date, time, and georeferenced coordinates are then used to search for Sentinel-2 captures through STAC data providers (e.g. Microsoft Planetary Computer, Copernicus Data Space Ecosystem, or AWS).
 * The resulting captures are stored in event directories, where each "event" we denote simply as a cell we queried on a specified date with a high precipitation measurement.
 * Each event has an event id or `eid` in the format `YYYYMMDD_YCoord_XCoord` where `YCoord` and `XCoord` is the position of the cell on the grid defined by the PRISM dataset.
 * It may also be the case that some flood events and corresponding captures of interest have low precipitation (e.g. lie downstream of high precipitation cells or simply not caused by precipitation) and get filtered out by this method.
 To ensure these are still included, an option `manual` is added to the scripts to specify cells for download regardless of precipitation.
 To learn more about this option go to [manual download](#manual-download).